GastonRR/ChallengeJS/README.md

 ## How to use

-**`You must first clone the repository.
-Then go to the "API" folder, run the "npm install" command once installed, repeat in the "my-app" folder.`**
+**`First, you need to clone the repository.
+Afterward go to the "API" folder and run the "npm install" command.
+Once installed, repeat it in the "my-app" folder.`**

-**`Then go to the folder "Public" on the root of the repository and Execute the Sql of the database.`**
+**`Secondly, go to the "Public" folder on the root of the repository and Execute the Sql of the database.`**

-**`Once everything is installed, go to the "API" folder and execute the command "Npm run api".
+**`After everything is installed, go to the "API" folder and execute the command "Npm run api".
 This command starts the API and the React application.`**

 **User Test - Log In**